Connection (Small) Groups

 Please check below for new studies available.

+FULL!
 This group focuses on building meaningful Christian friendships with other moms of young children while discussing life topics such as how to be a Christian parent in today’s world and how to build a deeper relationship with Christ when the days as a mother are crazy.

 This group is starting a new study called Grace Based Parenting by Tim Kimmel on March 9 and they are opening a few chairs for new members to their wonderful group of moms.
 Space is limited so if you are interested sign up online soon.